Raudius/files_scripts/docs/Functions.md

 `csv_to_table(Node input, String separator=',', String enclosure='"'): Table`

 Creates a table from a CSV-formatted file.
-Optionally field separator and enclosure characters may be specified.
+Optionally, field separator and enclosure characters may be specified.
 ### for_each

 `for_each(Table items, Function function): Table`

 Calls the function on each key/item pair.
-Note that inside the function only global values can be accessed.

 ```lua
 bits = {"to", "be", "or", "not", "to", "be"}